| Title: | Robust Tail Dependence Estimation |

 vector of quantiles. |

-handles (empirical or simulated) data
+The function RTDE handles (empirical or simulated) data

-(cf. dataRTDE
+(cf. dataRTDE)

-and then fits a bivariate tail model using a method
+and then fits a bivariate tail model using a method criterion

-(cf. fitRTDE
+(cf. fitRTDE and MDPD) based

-on an extended Pareto distribution approximation (EPD
+on an extended Pareto distribution approximation (EPD).

 Typical distributions for simulated data and/or contaminations are